 - Keeps drinks cold for a long time.

 - Take a long time to freeze.

 - Need to turn your freezer very low to freeze the Tundra option.

-The choice of sizes and cooling options: Chillin Brew, Alaska and Tundra, cover your cooling needs, from food to beer and meat.
-They are ideal for taking on a fishing or hunting trip, or just cooling your beverages for a party, tailgate or barbeque.
+The choice of sizes and cooling options: Chilin Brew, Alaska and Tundra, cover your cooling needs, from food to beer and meat.
+They are ideal for taking on a fishing or hunting trip, or just cooling your beverages for a party, tailgate or barbecue.
 Certainly one of the top ice packs for coolers and should be a product to consider.

 Ice Pack for Lunch Box — Freezer Packs — Original Cool Pack

 Most ice packs are too big for everyday use in a small lunch box.
 You need a smaller option that won’t take up too much real estate and allow you to carry the food and drinks you need.

 Healthy Packers brings us a lightweight ice pack that will fit in bento boxes, lunch bags and coolers.